GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### `continue` Statement
 The `continue` statement skips the rest of the code below in the loop and jumps back to the conditioning part.
-The statement maintains the iteration rather than escaping the loop like a `break` statement.
+It maintains the iteration rather than escaping from it like the `break` statement.

 ```python
 while i < 5: